 Before you begin working your way to foreign language fluency, it helps to understand the culture behind the language you’re learning.
 After all, language exists to help a group of people express their ideas and beliefs.
 Italy is an old country with a rich history and culture.
 As you begin your Italian language program, gaining a strong grasp on this history, the values, and the etiquette will help you rapidly achieve success.
 In particular, driving in Italy can be both a joy and a frustration for Italians people.
 Learn what to expect and avoid to get the most out of the experience.

-Italians may be fast and have a tendency to break rules [The Role of Basic Bureaucracy in Italian Government]; however, they tend to be incredibly conscious of safety and are usually very good drivers.
+Italians may be fast and have a tendency to break rules; however, they tend to be incredibly conscious of safety and are usually very good drivers.
 Even though they are somewhat assertive while driving, Italians do not want to damage their cars.
 Despite that, they are known to speed in areas where being caught is unlikely.
 Ironically, it is over-courteous foreign motorists who sometimes cause accidents, as the general rule is “me first,” a concept that is difficult to grasp for those who have learned to drive based on rules.
 The speed limit in built-up areas is 50 kph (30 mph), while in rural areas it may be as high as 110 kph (68 mph).
 The latter is also the speed limit for dual highways and 90 kph (55 mph) is the limit on urban stretches.
 On expressways, 130 kph (81 mph) is the average speed limit.
 The police, or “carabinieri,”are allowed to give an instant fine for speeding or for not having your traffic documents within your vehicle.
 You can also receive a fine for not having the required breakdown equipment, such as a red warning triangle and a fluorescent life jacket.

 The police may request your driver’s license, called “patente.”
 You may be asked for your “libretto” (log book/registration document), and you are required to show proof of insurance.
 Some travelers acquire an international driver’s license to expedite matters if trouble arises.
 Two types of gas are available, unleaded and leaded.
 With the exception of expressways, service stations usually follow shop hours and are rarely open on Sundays.
 However, service stations usually offer self-service pumps to fill in the gap in hours and days off.
 Automated gas stations are uncommon, but attendant-tipping is not expected.
 Diesel pumps are marked with the word “gasolio.”